Skip to main content

 Force Pushing to Shared Branches

-# ❌ NEVER do this on main
+# NEVER do this on main or develop

 git push --force origin main

-git push --force-with-lease origin feature-branch
+git push --force-with-lease origin my-feature-branch

-Committing Large Files
+Accidentally Committing Large Files

-2. Set up Git LFS going forward
+# Set up Git LFS for large files

 git lfs track "*.psd"